wanxinjin/Learning-from-Sparse-Demonstrations/README.md

 * Paper: https://arxiv.org/abs/2008.02159 for technical details.
 * Demos: https://wanxinjin.github.io/posts/lfsd for video demos.

+This repo has been tested with:
+* Python 3.9.1, Ubuntu 20.04.1 LTS

 ## Project Structure
 The current version of the project consists of three folders: